IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Anne_Frank" target="_blank">Anne Frank</a>

+>“May the world at least behold a drop, a fraction of this tragic world in which we lived.”

+>“I pass on to you only a small part of what took place in the hell of Birkenau-Auschwitz.
+It is for you to comprehend the reality.
+I have written a great deal besides this.
+I am certain that you will come upon these remnants, and from them you will be able to construct a picture of how our people were killed...In this way I hope to immortalize the dear, beloved names of those for whom, at this moment, I cannot even expend a tear!
+For I live in an inferno of death, where it is impossible to measure my great losses.”

+― <a href="https://en.wikipedia.org/wiki/Zalman_Gradowski" target="_blank">Zalman Gradowski</a>

 >“In some ways people had got used to the idea that India was spiritual and religion-oriented.
 That gave a leg up to the religious interpretation of India, despite the fact that Sanskrit had a larger atheistic literature than exists in any other classical language.
 Madhava Acharya, the remarkable 14th century philosopher, wrote this rather great book called <a href="https://en.wikipedia.org/wiki/Vidyaranya#Sarvadar%C5%9Banasa%E1%B9%85graha" target="_blank">Sarvadarśanasaṅgraha</a>, which discussed all the religious schools of thought within the Hindu structure.
 The first chapter is "<a href="https://en.wikipedia.org/wiki/Charvaka" target="_blank">Cārvāka</a>" or "Atheism"—a very strong presentation of the argument in favour of atheism and materialism.”

 ― <a href="https://en.wikipedia.org/wiki/Amartya_Sen" target="_blank">Amartya Sen</a>